Frequently Asked Questions

 A lodging facility meets the following minimum requirements: private bedroom; bed with good mattress; clean bedding; towels; access to a bathroom and toilet.

 Yes, you can.
-As soon as you've completed your profile and your location, you can start planning visits with other hospitable travelers.
+As soon as you've completed your profile and your location, you can start planning visits with other members.

-Whether others visit you as well, lies with the others, not with you – as long as you are open to welcoming other hospitable travelers in your home.
+Whether others visit you as well, lies with the others, not with you – as long as you are open to welcoming other members in your home.

 Even though you have not yet welcomed any other members in your home, please do not hesitate to use the network for your own travels.